microsoft/appcenter-sdk-apple/README.md

 **We strongly advice NOT to enable Mach exception handler in release versions of your apps!**

-The Mach exception handler executes in-process, and will interfere with debuggers when they attempt to suspend all active threads (which will include the Mach exception handler).
+The Mach exception handler executes in-process and will interfere with debuggers when they attempt to suspend all active threads (which will include the Mach exception handler).
 Mach-based handling should _NOT_ be used when a debugger is attached.
 The SDK will not enable crash reporting if the app is **started** with the debugger running.
 If you attach the debugger **at runtime**, this may cause issues if the Mach exception handler is enabled!

 If you want or need to enable the Mach exception handler, you _MUST_ call this method _BEFORE_ starting the SDK.